Definition of Corporate Finance

 You will have heard much about the term “Corporate Finance” if you belong to the finance domain.
 Corporate Finance forms the most basic component of how a business is run.

-Business involves decisions that have financial consequences and any decision that involves the use of money is said to be a corporate finance decision.
-Corporate finance is one of the most important part of the finance domain as to whether the organization is big or small they raise and deploy capital in order to survive and grow.
+Business involves decisions that have financial consequences, and any decision that involves the use of money is said to be a corporate finance decision.
+Corporate finance is one of the most important parts of the finance domain as whether the organization is big or small, they raise and deploy capital in order to survive and grow.
 There are various roles that corporate finance plays, which are very interesting and challenging, one of the main roles is that of being a financial adviser.
 Corporate finance in investment banks is different from departments like sales or trading, as they are not trading or making markets but rather they help companies with certain financial situations.
-In simple words they act as a broker or consultant when companies need to raise capital, are considering to merge or buy another company or want to issue debt – all of which may enhance the value of their company.
-This can comprise helping to manage investments or even suggesting a mergers and acquisitions (M&A) strategy.
+In simple words, they act as a broker or consultant when companies need to raise capital, are considering merging or buying another company or want to issue debt – all of which may enhance the value of their company.
+This can include helping manage investments or suggesting a mergers and acquisitions (M&A) strategy.
 Along with this, the corporate finance people at the investment bank will help the M&A deals go through as well.

 In short as a corporate financier you would be working for a company to aid them find sources through which funds could be raised, expand the business, plan the future course of actions, manage money and ensure sound profitability and economic viability.